idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

 [](---)
 ## Boundary Conditions (BCs)
-- Boundary conditions are defined in a similar manner as [`Kernels`][kernel].
+- Boundary conditions are defined in a similar manner as `Kernels`.
-- For the current problem two Dirichlet boundary conditions are required, again an object for this type of boundary is already defined in a C++ object within MOOSE: [`DirichletBC`][bc].
+- For the current problem two Dirichlet boundary conditions are required, again an object for this type of boundary is already defined in a C++ object within MOOSE: `DirichletBC`.
 - In the input file the two boundary conditions are applied utilizing a single C++ object as follows.

 ```text